Datatrans Payment Button

 Option Description Data type

-autoSettle Wether the transaction will be settled automatically.
-Default is false. boolean
+autoSettle Whether the transaction will be settled automatically.
+Default is false.
+Boolean

 buttonType The type of button, described here String